912828qj2/912828qj2.github.io/privatefund.md

 Everbright Financial Management Development Started in 2015 and formally established in September 2019

-Product System - Colorful Sunshine Net
+Introduced Product System - Colorful Sunshine Net

 New ecology of asset management
 Return to asset management logic